hannahsm1th/ACUMEN/README.md

 In addition, approximately 1% of Australian players are nonbinary (IGEA 2021:17) and 57% of players call for more gender diveristy in video games (IGEA 2021:56).
 The protagonist Nyx is nonbinary, which would likely bring in players who otherwise wouldn’t play similar games, as gender diversity is important representation that people would be excited to see.

-## A description of the game setting/ story
+## A description of the game setting/story
 The world is intentionally left vague – the premise of the game begins in an escape room scenario, with puzzles to solve and people to learn about.
 However as the game progresses, items and hints from NPCs reveal the truth about where they are – every character has been dead since the start, and Nyx’s relationship with each NPC dictates their fate.

 Nyx is an interesting protagonist as they play into the amnesiac trope, unable to remember much before waking up in the building.
 In the end they turn out to be the “judge” of the fates of the NPCs, and have been for many iterations of this world.
 That’s where the name of the game comes from – “acumen” meaning the ability to make judgements and quick decisions.